wmde/wikibase-release-pipeline/README.md

 Tests are organized in "suites" which can be found in `test/suites`.
 Each suite runs a series of specs (tests) found in the `test/specs` directory.
 Which specs run in each suite by default are specified in the `.config.ts` file in each suite directory under the `specs` key.

 All test suites are ran against the most recently built local Docker images, those are the images with the `:latest` tag which are also taken when no tag is specified.
-The `example` test suite runs against the remote Docker Images specified in the configuration in the `/deploy` directory.
+The `deploy` test suite runs against the remote Docker Images specified in the configuration in the `./deploy` directory.

 You can run the tests in the docker container locally as they are ran in CI using `test.sh`.